mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ### Gaps in existing research / Contribution to knowledge of this thesis

 While there has been a large body of research on the value and practice of game making for educational purposes, it is a dynamic landscape which has many areas which merit additional research.
-New software tools to make games which offer new pedagogical possibilities emerge regularly.
-Game playing practices and the opportunities provided by participation in wider communities also continue to evolve.
+New software tools to make games which offer new pedagogical possibilities emerge regularly, and thus the opportunities merit attention.
+This study is novel in its approach of using a JavaScript game library in a code playground coding environment as a tool for novices to develop computational fluency via game making.
+My research also addresses issues of more dated research that may use or use non-free, or no longer available tools.

-Illingworth critique's Kafai and Burke's book due to lack of specificity in the game making techniques outlined.
-While some of the studies linked to do contain pedagogies used, others suffer from less detail, may be out of date, or use non-free tools.
+Kafai and Burke’s influential book on game making for learning research contains a chapter which addresses cultural dimensions of game making [-@kafai_connected_2016].
+However, while it covers barriers to participation, the review lacks specific details of the pedagogical approaches involved [@illingworth_review_2017].
+Indeed, this is not a fault ony of the review, as many of studies mentioned also omit descriptions of pedagogies used, and but also factors that emerge during the programmes.

+LINK BACK TO DESIGN NARRATIVE

+MOVE THIS TO LIT REVIEW - PICK UP THERE
+In recent years researchers from constructionist school have started to describe the importance cultural elements of learning environments within a situated and critical framings of computing skills [@kafai_revaluation_2022].

+However, constructionism lacks some of the tools provided by CHAT, and its research outputs still retain a primary focus on its historical concerns on a more personal understandings of knowledge.
+This shows a legacy of Papert's work on maths concepts explored in computing microworlds.

+Instead, this thesis is inspired to a larger extent by the work of CHAT researcher to examine community participation within an evolving culture that involves digital creation and coding.
+For an example of this genre of research we can examing the work of  Cole and colleagues on the 5D project...

 This study addresses this in part with a detailed exploration on the learning design in Chapter 5 a design narrative and  Chapter 7 which explores cultural elements of game making research.
 It also includes as a research output tools in the form of free-software and educational materials created under an open-licence.

-In recent years the constructionist school has taken care to start to describe cultural elements of learning environments [EVIDENCE].

-However, while some research is drawing on sociocultural approaches, constructionism lacks some of the tools provided by 3GAT.

 Sharing practice for researchers and practitioners is complicated.
 The results are often too abstract to be useful or easily understood by practitioners or too concrete to replicate.
 Notable exceptions include design pattern collections and design heuristics like that of Brennan and Silverman [@resnick_reflections_2005]

-**Gaps in research**
-- Kafai's review on game making research is thin in cultural terms.
 - Not many addressing the explicit intention to create a community.
 - Game design patterns emerged in this research as fruitful and is under researched